-In fact, it was published in Forbes that 78% of sales reps who use social media outsell their peers.
-Similarly, LinkedIn recently mentioned that social selling leaders have 45% more opportunities to make sales.
-You can make things work for you if you approach the whole process in a systematic way.
-Here are some easy to implement social selling tips to get you started.
+In fact, it was published in Forbes that 78% of sales reps who use social media sales techniques outsell their peers.
+Similarly, LinkedIn recently mentioned that leaders who use their social selling skills have 45% more opportunities to make sales.
+To maximize your success, adopt a systematic approach to leveraging LinkedIn for social selling.
+Measure your social selling success by tracking key metrics and analyzing the impact of your efforts.

 1. Be Clear About Your Social Selling Strategy

 You need to be clear about what outcomes you want to achieve through your social selling approach.

 Integrating sales and social media is about genuinely sharing valuable information and content.
 Social selling is more about encouraging the readers and making them curious to know more about you – naturally.